 What’s The Difference Between Medicare And Medicaid?

-When Can I Enroll In Medicare?
+When Can I Enroll In Medigap (Medicare Supplement) Insurance?

 What Are Medicare Parts?

-Medicare comes in different parts: Part A, B, and D, that cover different healthcare services.
+Medicare comes in different parts: Part A, B, C, and D, that cover different healthcare services.
 Click here for more information.

 What Is The Medicare Donut Hole?

 The “Donut Hole” is the out-of-pocket costs you will need to pay for your prescription drugs after you and your insurance have paid a certain amount, before your yearly limit is reached and Medicare begins to pay your costs again (subject to your coinsurance costs).
 From Medicare.gov, once you and your plan have spent $4,430 on covered drugs in 2022 ($4,660 in 2023), you are in the coverage gap.
 This amount may change each year.

 Medicare Advantage Plans, sometimes called “Part C” or “MA Plans,” are an “all in one” alternative to Original Medicare offered by private insurance companies.

 The Medicare trust fund finances health services for beneficiaries of Medicare.
 It is financed by payroll taxes, general tax revenue, and the premiums enrollees pay.